MaayanSG/richonite/README.md

 # Richonite

 Richonite is a ASIC resistant altcoin made with value and cheap transactions in mind, it has a block time of 30 seconds and low fees.
-It uses it's own algorithm called richnite.
+It uses Cryptonight-Turtle.

 | **General** | **Master build status** | **Development build status** |
 |-------------|-------------------------|------------------------------|